Chiissu/v2d/README.md

 ## Future plans

+- [ ] Proper UI and config system
-1. WebRTP remote support
+- [ ] WebRTP remote support
-2. Parallax
+- [ ] Parallax effect
-3. Special effects and shaders
+- [ ] Special effects and shaders
-4. Plug-in system (longer term)
+- [ ] Plug-in system (longer term)

 ## Copyright & Usage Guideline

-This software is not fully FOSS, please read [this usage guideline](./src/utils/guideline.txt).
+© 2024 Chiissu Team

+As long as you are using this for personal studio and with proper attribute, we don't really mind what you're doing.